 All proposals are sent to two/three external referees, usually within the UK, who are asked to judge the scientific merit of the project as well as the suitability of the project for a PhD student.
-These reviews and the original proposals are then rated by our PhD review panel.
+These reviews and the original proposals are then rated by our Future Leaders review panel.
 The top-rated proposals are then funded.

-Action on Hearing Loss PhD review panel
+Action on Hearing Loss Future Leaders review panel

-- Dr Mike Bowl, MRC Harwell, Oxford
+• Dr Mike Bowl, MRC Harwell, Oxford

-- Prof Jennifer Linden, University College London, Ear Institute
+• Professor Jennifer Linden, University College London

-- Dr Christian Füllgrabe, University of Nottingham
+• Dr Christian Füllgrabe, University of Nottingham

-- Prof Andrea Streit, King’s College London
+• Professor Andrea Streit, King’s College London

-- Dr William Sedley, Institute of Neuroscience, Newcastle University
+• Dr William Sedley, Newcastle University